What Is The Difference Between Absolute Threshold And Difference Threshold

 Absolute threshold refers to the minimum amount of stimulation needed for a person to detect a stimulus 50% of the time.
 This threshold is not an all-or-nothing phenomenon; instead, it represents a point at which a stimulus is detected more often than not.
 Several factors can influence the absolute threshold, including individual differences, environmental conditions, and the specific sensory modality being tested.

-For example, in a hearing test, the audiologist presents tones of varying intensities to determine the softest sound a person can hear at least half the time.
+Here's one way to look at it: in a hearing test, the audiologist presents tones of varying intensities to determine the softest sound a person can hear at least half the time.
 Similarly, in a vision test, the optometrist measures the dimmest light a person can see.
 The absolute threshold is a fundamental measure of sensory sensitivity, providing valuable information about the efficiency of our sensory systems.

 The history of absolute threshold research dates back to the early days of experimental psychology.
-Gustav Fechner, a German psychologist and philosopher, is considered one of the founders of psychophysics, the study of the relationship between physical stimuli and sensory experience.
+That said, gustav Fechner, a German psychologist and philosopher, is considered one of the founders of psychophysics, the study of the relationship between physical stimuli and sensory experience.
 Fechner developed methods for measuring absolute thresholds and other sensory parameters, laying the groundwork for future research in this field.
 His work highlighted the importance of quantitative methods in understanding the subjective nature of perception.

 The difference threshold, on the other hand, is the minimum difference in stimulation required for a person to detect a change between two stimuli 50% of the time.
 Also known as the just noticeable difference (JND), the difference threshold reflects our ability to discriminate between stimuli.
-Like the absolute threshold, the JND is not a fixed value but rather a statistical measure influenced by various factors.
+Like the absolute threshold, the JND is not a fixed value but rather a statistical measure influenced by various factors Nothing fancy..

 The mathematical representation of Weber's Law is expressed as: